-The exam which students sit for at the end of their two-year course consists of an oral component as well as a 3-hour written component.
+The Matsec examination consists of an oral component as well as a 3-hour written component.

 The Oral component carries 10 marks.

 The Written component carries 90 marks and consists of three sections:

 - Section 1: Writing (30 marks): In this section candidates are asked to produce a text of 450 (+/- 10%) words. - Section 2: Reading and Language Awareness (30 marks): In this section candidates are expected to answer a number of questions on an expository text which will include questions on the grammar of the English language as well as on the communicative function of the given text.
 Candidates also need to evidence understanding of the (nonfiction) text at basic comprehension and inference levels, as well as be able to summarise an aspect of the text. - Section 3: Literary Awareness (30 marks): In this section candidates are expected to demonstrate their knowledge of the set short stories by either opting for a literature essay question or a passage-based question.